 - Impaired immune system results in higher morbidity of fever, flu, and gastric ulcer.

 - The urine will usually be more acidic at P.H levels of 6 and below.
 The explanation is that parasites "thrive" in the acidic gut environment.

-- Imbalance in gut flora impairs neurotransmitters of the brain such as serotonin which is expressed in decreased alertness and cognitive ability.
+- Imbalance in gut flora impairs the brain's neurotransmitters, such as serotonin, expressed in decreased alertness and cognitive ability.

-- Uncontrolled proliferation of gastrointestinal pathogens causes damage to the intestinal wall that impairs the intestinal absorption.
-Constipation and abdominal obesity are common phenomena that are not always attributed to the lack of balance in the gut flora.
+- Uncontrolled proliferation of gastrointestinal pathogens causes damage to the intestinal wall that impairs intestinal absorption.
+Constipation and abdominal obesity are common phenomena that are not always attributed to gut flora's lack of balance.